ic-rocks/metrics/README.md

 ## Self-hosted

 You can deploy a metrics canister and run your own scheduler.
+The default implementation uses [node-cron](https://www.npmjs.com/package/node-cron).

 ```sh
 dfx canister create metrics